kevholditch/gokong/README.md

 ## Consumers
-Create a new Consumer: [for more information on the Consumer Fields see the Kong documentation](https://getkong.org/docs/0.11.x/admin-api/#create-consumer)
+Create a new Consumer ([for more information on the Consumer Fields see the Kong documentation](https://getkong.org/docs/0.11.x/admin-api/#create-consumer)):
 ```go
 consumerRequest := &gokong.ConsumerRequest{
   Username: "User1",